playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-folder-structure/index.md

 	- Where non-logic hard-coded values live
 	- Any hardcoded value should be broken out to a variable, once a variable is used in more than one file, go ahead and extract it to a variable
-	- [Theme values](https://styled-components.com/docs/advanced#theming) and programatic app config files should live here
+	- [Theme values](https://styled-components.com/docs/advanced#theming) and programmatic app config files should live here
 - `hooks`
 	- Where all non-UI React-specific reusable logic lives